7 vegan protein powders that actually taste good

 In short, as with a lot of these things, it’s important to look for mystery ingredients, like sweeteners and thickeners.
 Georgia Head, a nutritionist at Fresh Fitness Food says: ‘As is often the way, the fewer ingredients the better!
 Usually, the better quality supplements are more expensive as when it comes to supplements you get what you pay for.’

-With that settled, finding a vegan protein powder that you actually like the taste of, can be a challenge itself.
-Fortunatly for you, we’ve taken the guesswork out of it and rounded up five of our favourites.
-Made with all natural flavours and plant-based ingredients, you can’t go wrong with one of these.
+With that settled, finding a vegan protein powder that you actually like the taste of, can be a challenge in itself.
+Fortunately for you, we’ve taken the guesswork out of it and rounded up seven of our favourites.
+Made with all-natural flavours and plant-based ingredients, you can’t go wrong with one of these.

-Downside: At £34 for 1kg Neat isn't cheap, but worth it for a great taste.
+Downside: At £34 for 1kg Neat isn't cheap, but it is worth it for a great taste.